hapv3/neural-compiler/docs/neural_ai_phase3_conv_implementation_guide.md

 - INT8 OFM storage and INT32 PSum storage are separate live ranges.
 - PSum bytes are `tile_M * 32 * 4` per active output group.
 - PSum may be reused after the final requant command for that output group.
-- C32 fast consumers retain 32-byte alignment; scalar-only temporary buffers may use the smaller tested alignment.
+- C32 fast consumers retain 32-byte alignment.
+No scalar temporary alignment exception is frozen in the ABI until the RTL endpoint test passes.

 ### Compiler unit scenarios: 18